Workshops and Mentors

 • Online Marketing

 This workshop will help the Participants develop a strategy to follow up with commissioners who have expressed an interest in their ideas and guide them in how to make a finance plan.
 Experts will help the Participants weigh up the benefits of working with distributors and sales agents as well as advise which markets to attend, which funds to apply to and how to finance any budget deficits.
 And a lawyer will be at hand to offer the Participants helpful legal advice.
-Participants will gain valuable insights into online marketing and outreach campaigning and the workshop will open up for Cologne based professionals as we will look into Storytelling techniques in Virtual Reality.
+Participants will gain valuable insights into online marketing and outreach campaigning and the workshop will open up for Cologne based professionals.

 Dates and locations are subject to change!